Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 4: L4D1 model (Only available in Left 4 Dead 2.)
 			"Tank Model"				"0"

+			// The duration in seconds of the Mutant Tank's afterburn.
+			// Note: This setting overrides the same setting under the "Plugin Settings/General" section.
+			// Note: This setting can be overridden for specific players.
+			// --
+			// Minimum: 0.0 (OFF)
+			// Maximum: 999999.0
+			"Burn Duration"				"0.0"

 			// The burnt percentage of the Mutant Tank when it spawns.
 			// Note: This setting overrides the same setting under the "Plugin Settings/General" section.
 			// Note: This setting can be overridden for specific players.